-Your small business pricing strategy has positive and negative effects on your customers and affects the perceived value of your product or service.
+Your small business pricing plan has positive and negative effects on your customers and affects the perceived value of your product or service.
 If you price your products too low, they may appear too cheap.
-Price too high and the perception of quality may suffer, or customers may buy a better-perceived price-valve alternative from competitors.
+Price too high and the perception of value may suffer, or customers may buy a better-perceived price-valve alternative from competitors.

 - Consider working with a professional marketer